santiagonars/CNN-HowManyFingers-PyTorch/README.md

 ![corner case](process_and_optimization/demo/cornerCase.gif)

-The confusion matrix shows that the slight error in the model happens when attempting to classify four finger, and usually confused for three fingers.
+The confusion matrix shows that the slight error in the model happens when attempting to classify four fingers, and usually confused for three fingers.

 ![confusion_matrix](process_and_optimization/readme-support/confusion_matrix.png)